-Pelvis treatment will usually affect the skin between your legs and around your back passage.
+The skin in the treated area may become pink or red, or feel warm.
+It could be dry, itchy, or feel more sensitive than usual.
+Sometimes the skin can blister and weep and cause pain or swelling.
+For pelvis treatment, this usually affects the skin between your legs and around your back passage.
 For anal cancer treatments, the skin in your groin area will also be affected.